gurpartb/node/README.md

 "Method Chaining": "A method returns an object so we can keep calling more methods.
 Sometimes if returns the parent object (called 'cascading') an sometimes some other object.",

-}
+"Protocol": "A set of rules two sides agree on to use when communicating.
+Both the client and server are programmed to understand and use that particular set of rules.
+It's similar to two people from different countries agreeing on a language to speak in.",

+"TCP": "Transmission Control Protocol.",

+"Port": "Once a computer receives a packet, how it knows what program to send it to.
+When a program is setup on the operating system to receive packets from a particular port, it is said that the program is 'listening' to that port.",

+"HTTP": "A set of rules (and a format) for data being transferred on the web.
+Stands for 'HyperText Protocol'.
+It's a format (of various) defining data being tranferred via TCP/IP.",

+"MIME type": "A standard for specifying the type of data being sent.
+Stands for 'Multipurpose Internet Mail Extensions'.
+Examples: application/json, text/html, image/jpeg.",

+"Template": "Text designed to be the basis for final text or content after being prcessed.
+There's usually some specific template language, so the template system knows how to replace placeholders with real values.",

+"API": "A set of tools for building a software application.
+Stands for 'Application Programming Interface'.
+On the web the tool are usually made available via a set of URLs which accept and send only data via HTTP and TCP/IP.",

+"Endpoint": "One URL in a web API.
+Sometimes that endpoint (URL) does multiple thing by making choices based on the HTTP request headers.",

+"Serialize": "Translating an object into a format that can be stored or transferred.
+JSON, CSV, XML, and others are popular.
+'Deserialize' is the opposite (conversting the format back into an object).",

+"Routing": "Mapping http requests to content.
+Whether actual files that exist on the server, or not.", }